-The firm may hold seminars that cover topics such as current economic times, retirement, and college planning.
+Seminars may be presented by the firm that cover topics such as current economic times, retirement, and college planning.
 Seminars are conducted or hosted by advisory representatives and in some cases the presentation is made or assisted by a wholesaler from an insurance or investment company.
-Materials used as presentation pieces by our Investment Advisory Representatives should have FINRA letters if applicable to FINRA review.
-Midwestern Securities requires the Power Point slides, invitation, and other handouts to be pre-approved pieces.
-Sign in sheets or follow up/referral cards may be created by the advisory representative but need Midwestern Securities pre-approval before use.
 Seminars are designed to be educational and soliciting of business may occur after the fact but not during.
 Seminars are targeted to specific topics but not specific clients or prospective clients.
-The advisory representative selects whom to invite and most seminars are 10-25 attendees.
+The advisory representative selects whom to invite and most seminars have between 10-25 attendees.